cMadan/grant-open-science/README.md

 * Open science and Github expert: Kirstie
 * Leadership and mentoring expert: Natalia

-Add yourself here by forking this repository and creating a pull request, I promise you will not break it.
+Add yourself here by forking this repository and creating a pull request.
+You might think you broke it and cry, but I promise it will be OK.